8 Dangerous Myths About Tobacco

 3. Tobacco is not harmful if you’re in good health

 Be careful!
-This myth has made many people believe that they can smoke without suffering from the harmful side effects of the toxins found in cigarettes.
+Being one of the most dangerous myths about tobacco, this has made many people believe that they can smoke without suffering from the harmful side effects of the toxins found in cigarettes.

 People who have good health quickly reduce their quality of life when they include tobacco in their routine.